Ever wondered about the scientific name for muscle growth? You probably guessed it by now but yes… it’s called “muscle hypertrophy”.

 Regardless of your training preferences, we all strive for our own ideal of physical capability.

-These two types of hypertrophy (Sarcoplasmic and Myofibrillar) have to be tested and researched more to get an exact idea of their legitimacy.
-Until then, we can conclude that a similar process potentially occurs based on scientific evidence.
+The two types of hypertrophy we’ve discussed (Sarcoplasmic and Myofibrillar) need to be tested and researched on a more long term basis to understand the potential mechanism behind each one.
+Until then, we only have the information that is currently available, based on scientific hypothesis and evidence.

 - What Is Hypertrophy? – Definition, Causes, Symptoms & Treatment https://study.com/academy/lesson/what-is-hypertrophy-definition-causes-symptoms-treatment.html